 You will be notified of the deadlines for deferring a module during the study session.
 To defer, you must notify us via the defer exams button on the my study page in the student portal.
-Student Relationship Managers will provide instructions on this process during the study session once examination entry is closed.
+You will be provided instructions on this process during the study session once examination entry is closed.